Code-4-Community/learning-resources/docs/week-3.md

 import React, { useState } from 'react';
 import LuckyNum from './LuckyNum';

-const Profile = () => (
+const Profile = () => {

     //initialize the state to 0 because we start with 0 likes const [profileLikes, setProfileLikes] = useState(0);

-    //handles incrementing the likes of John's profile function handleLikes {
+    //handles incrementing the likes of John's profile function handleLikes() {
         setProfileLikes(profileLikes + 1);
     }

+    return(
     <div>
         <img src="profileImage.jpg"/>
         <h1>Hi, my name is John!
 My favorite color is blue.</h1>
         <LuckyNum />
-        <button onClick="handleLikes()">Likes: {profileLikes}</button>
+        <button onClick="handleLikes">Likes: {profileLikes}</button>
     </div>
     );
+}

 export default Profile;
 ```

 ## Typing with Typescript

 As you may have noticed, react is normally implemented with Javascript.
-The only downside to using Javascript is
+TOne of the downsides of using JavaScript is
 that we do not get type enforcement.

 ### Why use Typescript in the first place?

 When developing an application with a lot of contributors it is important to have some sort of structure to
 your code.
-Typing (the act of giving our code types) allows us to not create errors and mess up a project
+Typing (the act of giving our code data types) allows us to not introduce errors and mess up a project
 with other contributors on it.
 Typescript gives us the functionality of typing our components and data!

 ### How to type in React

 It is as easy as it seems.
-For example lets type the `useState` that John used for likes on his profile and the
+For example let's add a type the `useState` that John used for likes on his profile and the
 `useState` for our message example:

 ```